pereznetworks/TD-Project9/README.md

 # Steps to Meet Project Expectations:

-      Step 1: Use React-Create-app to create an the build environment for the app
+      Step 1: Use React-Create-app to create .. the build environment for the app

           Using the command: